cossacklabs/acra-engineering-demo/do-blogpost/version2/README.md

 These are all source changes!
 No encryption, no magic – application doesn't know that data will be encrypted/decrypted by external forces.

 We also prepared the whole patch with mentioned modification.
-It can be found here: https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/acra_modifications.patch
+It can be found on [Github](https://github.com/cossacklabs/acra-engineering-demo/blob/storojs72/T1230_do_blogpost/do-blogpost/acra_modifications.patch).

 ### Step 4.
 Modify the network settings of web application

 Now we should re-connect web application to the AcraServer instead of the database.
 In this case, SQL queries from your app will go through AcraServer to the database and back.

-Typical way to configure connection settings of Django apps is to use [`$DJANGOPROJECT_DATA_DIR/conf/secrets.json`](https://github.com/django/djangoproject.com) file, located on Digital Ocean droplet, which runs your djangoproject.com application (DJANGO_HOST).
+Typical way to configure connection settings of Django apps is to use [`$DJANGOPROJECT_DATA_DIR/conf/secrets.json`](https://github.com/django/djangoproject.com) file, located `DJANGO_HOST` (the Droplet that runs your djangoproject.com application).

 Export following variables:
 - `$ACRA_HOST` (ip address of Acra DO droplet),